Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 ## Download the latest firmware updates

 > [!IMPORTANT]
 > You will need an internet connection to download the firmware updates.
+Again, we recommend downloading these prior to visiting site so these are readily available on your laptop.

 [Direct Download Firmware (App 5.4)](https://etrelchargingsolutions.atlassian.net/wiki/download/attachments/3885269020/inch-app-5.4.armv7.itb?api=v2)